MikeAvgeros/fitz-composer/README.md

     - Overall, most of the elements in the website are responsive based on the screen size so being able to view the site adapts has helped me make suitable decisions.

-    - During the testing phase, I have used Lighthouse to generate a report for both Desktop and Mobile.
-Lighthouse showed me some better practices and fixes on my HTML and CSS, which in turn helped boost the performance and accessibility of the site.
+    - During the testing phase, I have used Lighthouse to generate reports for both Desktop and Mobile.
+Lighthouse showed me better practices and fixes on my HTML and CSS, which in turn helped boost the performance and accessibility of the site.

 -   ### Am I Responsive?

     - During my testing phase, I ran further tests on my site's responsiveness using the Am I Responsive website.
 This has helped me identify some font sizing problems that were not so visible with the Google Development Tools.

--   ### Techsini
+-   ### Techsini Multi Device Mockup Generator

     - During my testing phase, I also ran further tests on my site's responsiveness using the Multi Device Website Mockup Generator on Techsini.
 I then compared my findings with the mockups from Am I Responsive.